Backelite/MaryPopin/README.md

 The sample project show how to present and dismiss a popin with different transition styles.

 ## Requirements
 MaryPopin requires Xcode 5 as it uses (optionaly) UIKit Dynamics and motion effects.
+You can use iOS 5 as a target deployment version.
+Note that some transition styles are not supported under iOS 7 and will be replaced by the default transition style.

 ### ARC
 MaryPopin uses ARC.